sasabosnic/rgz/terms.md

 ## 1. General Provisions

 1.1.
-Sole trader Roman Zolotarev (registration number 317169000003180;
-address Kazan, Tatarstan Republic, Russian Federation) (hereinafter &mdash; ST) offers Internet users (hereinafter &mdash; the User) the opportunity to use its Services on the terms and conditions of this User Agreement (hereinafter &mdash; the Agreement, User Agreement).
+Sole trader Roman Zolotarev (TIN 16570847237; registration number 317169000003180; address Kazan, Tatarstan Republic, Russian Federation) (hereinafter &mdash; ST) offers Internet users (hereinafter &mdash; the User) the opportunity to use its Services on the terms and conditions of this User Agreement (hereinafter &mdash; the Agreement, User Agreement).
 This Agreement shall take effect upon the User's express agreement with its terms according to Clause 1.4 hereof.

 1.2.
 The ST offers to the User access to Services.
 All currently available Services as well as their development and/or addition of